Bronchology · Special Prosthesis

 Removal technique

-Intubation is performed with a tracheoscope or rigid bronchoscope as appropriate.
-Easy to remove, the silicone stent must be grasped by its edge with an alligator forceps with sufficient firmness.
-The forceps is rotated about 360° so that the stent folds into an omega shape and thus loses its radial resistance to compression.
+Intubation is performed with a tracheoscope.
+The high-pressure stent must be grasped by its edge with an alligator forceps, firmly.
+The forceps is rotated about 360° so that the stent folds.
 Then the forceps is pulled, extracting the prosthesis together with the tracheoscope.

 Special considerations for the Stening® High Pressure